LucaFoschini/lucafoschini.github.io/_posts/2014-05-25-machine-learning-isla-vista-shooting.markdown

 1. go to
 [http://www.lexalytics.com/web-demo](http://www.lexalytics.com/web-demo)
 and submit some text until they ask you to register;
-2. fill and submit the registration form;
+2. fill out and submit the registration form;
 3. open the Chrome Developer Console in the "Network" panel and submit some new text;
 4. you'll see the text is first submitted via ajax to the url